Smart Home Insurance Discounts: Save Money with Technology

 Find your best options in less than 2 minutes

-Home insurance premiums are rising — but your smart home devices could be quietly earning you discounts you've never claimed.
-In 2026, most major insurers offer 5% to 20% off your premium for homeowners who install qualifying smart devices like security cameras, water leak detectors, smart smoke detectors, and monitored alarm systems.
+Home insurance premiums are still climbing in 2026, but your smart home devices could be quietly earning you discounts you've never claimed.
+Most major insurers now offer 5% to 20% off your premium for homeowners who install qualifying smart devices like security cameras, water leak detectors, smart smoke detectors, and monitored alarm systems.

-This guide walks you through exactly which devices qualify, how much you can realistically save with leading insurance companies, and the step-by-step process to claim your discount.
+This guide walks you through exactly which devices qualify, how much you can realistically save with leading insurance companies like USAA, Hippo, Allstate, and State Farm, and the step-by-step process to claim your discount.
 We'll also break down the return on investment (ROI) of popular smart home gadgets so you can make the smartest purchases for both safety and savings.

 Key Pinch Points

-• Smart devices can lower premiums by 5–20% annually
+• Smart devices can lower home insurance premiums 5-20% annually

 • Water leak detectors offer the highest single-device ROI